 Skip to main content

-After Action Report: Strata + Shadowdark
+After Action Report: Strata + Shadowdark: Session 1

 A combination of another bout of Covid and elder family members getting hospitalized delayed this by a few weeks, but my hopes for a steady gaming group seem to finally culminate in an actual game last night.
 Socrates was delayed by theatrical problems, but Gwenchant and I arrived at Soddentowel's place, and, after discussing parenting and schooling, snacks and drinks, we got around to talking about play experience and what we were going to play.
 It probably helped a bit that we had hashed out lines and veils and a few other session 0 topics on our Discord.